arcus/education_modules/regular_expressions_lookahead/regular_expressions_lookahead.md

 * The [Regular-Expressions.info page on lookaheads and lookbehinds](https://www.regular-expressions.info/lookaround.html) goes into detail about regex engine internals that we don't delve into here, including potential pitfalls in the use of these constructs.
 * [Mastering Lookahead and Lookbehind](https://www.rexegg.com/regex-lookarounds.html) has a quick syntax cheat sheet at the top of the article and goes into another example, that of password complexity validation.
+* [Regex Boundaries and Delimiters—Standard and Advanced](https://www.rexegg.com/regex-boundaries.html) uses lookaheads and lookbehinds to create what the author refers to as DIY boundaries.

 Regex general cheat sheets: